Scientists Growing Neanderthal Brains To Put Inside Robots

 — Jonathan Jeckell (@jon_jeckell) June 29, 2018

 The process of growing brains in petri dishes is not new.
-According to the Scientific American, scientists have grown human brains before.
+According to Scientific American, scientists have grown human brains before.
 The brains only grew to be about the size of lentils, and they were grown inside mice skulls.
 In this case, the mice gave the brain enough blood supply and nutrients to allow it to maintain its status for months.

 And just like in the experiment with Neanderthal brains and robots, the mice were compared side by side.
 The mice with human brains and mice with regular mice brains appeared to have some differences.
 For example, the mice with human brains apparently made fewer mistakes in a maze, but that was only on the first day of testing.